eed3si9n/eed3si9n.com/content/posts/shutting-down-the-goldmine.md

 ### sifting sand for falsehood

-For example, a miner with private profile with full name "Full Stack Developer" sent in a pull request [[2.x] fix: Forward WarnOnSourceChanges warning to sbt client #9092](https://github.com/sbt/sbt/pull/9092).
+For example, a miner with a private GitHub profile with full name "Full Stack Developer" sent in a pull request [[2.x] fix: Forward WarnOnSourceChanges warning to sbt client #9092](https://github.com/sbt/sbt/pull/9092).
 This pull request claims to fix an issue [#6831](https://github.com/sbt/sbt/issues/6831), an issue on sbtn which doesn't display reloading warning.

 The pull request has well-written summary section, problem, and solution outlined with bullet points.
 The AI Disclosure is "N/A", so the person has written the code by hand.
 The diff is concise: